zjunlp/AdaKGC/dataset_construct/README.md

 #### Schema Hierarchy

 The schemas of the three datasets used in AdaKGC all have a hierarchical structure (on the NYT dataset, we have built a hierarchical schema ourselves).
 Schema hierarchy usually has a two-layer structure.
 Here, for simplicity, we call it **`parent class`** and **`child class`**.
-The parent class can be regarded as a coarse grained label, while the subclass is a fine grained label.
+The parent class can be regarded as a coarse-grained label, while the subclass is a fine-grained label.

 The following is an example of schema hierarchy in three datasets: